lich0079/jbpm_web/README.md

 This project demo how to integrate jbpm6.1 tomcat spring into one web application

-origin come from project https://github.com/paulrajjey/jbpm6-spring-tomcat, but simple than that.
+origin come from project https://github.com/paulrajjey/jbpm6-spring-tomcat, but simple than that

+also demo how to integrate human task with your own role system using CustomUserGroupCallback

 Use case: